 If security and privacy are important to you, then you need to set up a mobile VPN.
 This Essential Guide shows you how.

+What is a VPN?
 A VPN, or Virtual Private Network, routes all of your internet activity through a secure, encrypted connection, which prevents others from seeing what you’re doing online and from where you’re doing it.
-Basically a VPN provides an extra layer of security and privacy for all of your online activities.
+Basically, a VPN provides an extra layer of security and privacy for all of your online activities.
 Want to learn more about VPNs in general?
 Check out our Essential Guide.

 Why do you need a VPN on your iPhone or Android?